 MQTT stands for MQ Telemetry Transport.
 It is an extremely simple and lightweight publish-subscribe messaging protocol.
 It was designed for constrained devices and low-bandwidth, high-latency or unreliable networks.
-These design principles serve to minimize network bandwidth and device resource requirements whilst also attempting to ensure reliability and some degree of assurance of delivery. (source MQTT.org)

 TagoIO has its own MQTT broker that is responsible for pushing data to clients in case something new is published in the specific topics they are subscribed to.
 For example, you can build a system where a sensor sends temperature data to a topic whenever it gets an update.
 Here, you have devices that would like to be notified when this data arrives, so they subscribe to this topic.
-When the data is ready, the temperature sensor publishes the data in that topic, and the broker is responsible to push it to all devices that subscribed to the same topic.
+When the data is ready, the temperature sensor publishes the data in that topic, and the broker is responsible for pushing it to all devices that subscribed to the same topic.

 TCP/IP port: 1883

 If the Device-token is removed from the device, or if it is deleted, it'll be disconnected from the MQTT broker.

 Here is a list of some documentations on MQTT resources:

 Learn more from our tutorials in our Community.